 Woodbury University's Annual Security and Fire Safety Report (referred to as the Annual Security Report or ASR) contains information that is important for all members of the campus community.
 Published in accordance with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act.
-This report is a joint effort compiled by the Woodbury University Clery Collaboration Team, with representation from Campus Security, Human Resources, Student Affairs, and San Diego campus administration.
+This report is a joint effort compiled by the Woodbury University Clery Collaboration Team, with representation from Campus Security, Human Resources, Student Affairs, and San Diego and Burbank campus administration.
 The report contains policies, procedures and crime statistics for the most recent three-year period.

-Woodbury's ASR is prepared in conjunction with information compiled from various policies, procedures, and data collection repositories across campus by Campus Security Administrators and the Vice President, Administrative Services & Human Resources.
-The preparation of the ASR takes into account Clery Crimes recorded throughout the year by the Security Coordinator, who utilizes department incident and daily activity reports, and statistics obtained from local law enforcement.
-In summer 2021, Woodbury University began to utilize Symplicity's Advocate solution.
-This web-based solution allows Woodbury University to manage all Clery Reports, Title IX cases, student conduct cases, and CARE team reports.
-Campus Security Authorities (CSA's) report all incidents to the Associate Dean of Students, CARE Team, and the Security Coordinator for insertion into the Symplicity Advocate system.
-Previously, all student incidents were maintained through a separate temporary system.
-Further, the ASR undergoes a review by a member of the President's Cabinet, along with the Vice President, Administrative Services & HR, the Campus Security Coordinator, and the Campus Safety Coordinator to ensure any updates to internal policy are reflected.
+Woodbury's ASR is prepared in conjunction with information compiled from various policies and procedures and data collection repositories across campus by Campus Security Administrators and the Title IX Coordinator.
+The preparation of the ASR takes into account Clery Crimes recorded throughout the year by the Campus Safety Manger who utilizes department incident and daily activity reports.
+Also included is all Student Conduct information provided by Student Affairs utilizing all student conduct records.
+All student incidents were maintained through a separate temporary system.
+Further, the ASR undergoes a review by a member of the President's Cabinet, along with the Title IX Coordinator / VPFA, and Campus Safety Manager to ensure any updates to internal policy are reflected.